TCN Dialer Integration

 1. Go to Setup → Workflow → Action Paths → New

-2. Add the following Flow Action:
+2. Add a new Flow Action:

-3. Flag for Export = TCN, DEBT
+3. From the dropdown, select Flag for Export

-4. Save
+4. Click Save

 Image Displays Flag for Export Flow Action